MRCWirtz/astrotools/doc/source/index.rst

 Repository:
 ===========
-The official repository of the astrotools is on the Gitlab server of the RWTH: https://git.rwth-aachen.de/astro/astrotools
+The official repository of the astrotools is on the Gitlab server of the RWTH Aachen University (use this link for opening issues and pushing code): https://git.rwth-aachen.de/astro/astrotools

-Please use this link for opening issues and pushing code.
 The astrotools are aslo mirrored to Gitlab: https://gitlab.com/MWirtz/astrotools

 Contents: